 HIST: 1989 c 341 art 1 s 4

 Subdivision 1.
 Members.
-The Real Estate Appraiser Advisory Board consists of 15 members appointed by the commissioner of commerce.
-Three of the members must be public members, four must be consumers of appraisal services, and eight must be real estate appraisers of whom not less than two members shall be registered real property appraisers, licensed real property appraisers, or certified residential real property appraisers, not less than two members shall be certified general real property appraisers, and not less than one member shall be certified by the Appraisal Qualification Board of the Appraisal Foundation to teach the Uniform Standards of Professional Appraisal Practice.
-The board is governed by section 15.0575.
+The real estate appraiser advisory board consists of 15 members appointed by the commissioner of commerce.
+Three of the members must be public members, four must be consumers of appraisal services, and eight must be real estate appraisers of whom not less than two members shall be registered real property appraisers, licensed real property appraisers, or certified residential real property appraisers and not less than two members shall be certified general real property appraisers.

 Subd.
 2. Repealed, 1991 c 97 s 17

 Subd.
 3. Terms.
 The term of office for members is three years.

 Upon expiration of their terms, members of the board shall continue to hold office until the appointment and qualification of their successors.
 No person may serve as a member of the board for more than two consecutive terms.
 The commissioner may remove a member for cause.

 Subd.
 4. Practice of public members prohibited.
 The public members of the board may not be engaged in the practice of real estate appraising.

 Subd.
 5. Conduct of meetings.
 Places of regular board meetings must be decided by the vote of members.
 Written notice must be given to each member of the time and place of each meeting of the board at least ten days before the scheduled date of regular board meetings.
 The board shall establish procedures for emergency board meetings and other operational procedures, subject to the approval of the commissioner.

 The members of the board shall elect a chair from among the members to preside at board meetings.

 A quorum of the board is eight members.

 The board shall meet as determined by a majority vote of the members or a call of the commissioner.